CA Technologies Secure Software Development Lifecycle (SSDLC)

 Based on the risk profile, the target market, and the development stage of the product, an Architectural Risk Analysis (also called Threat Modelling) can help identify design level issues or threats in advance of implementation to help address flaws before coding begins.

 Finally, this is also the appropriate time to register third-party components that are planned to be used, which helps ensure legal licensing compliance and provides an opportunity for a risk based assessment of the components.

-During the Code phase, developers can take advantage of advanced static code analyzers which focus on detecting security issues while the code is being written.
+During the Code phase, developers can take advantage of static application security testing tools (SAST) which focus on detecting security issues while the code is being written.
 This includes deprecated/unsafe functions as well as more complex issues that may require analyzing Data Flow, Semantic, Control Flow, Configuration and Structural issues.
 By identifying many types of issues including OWASP Top 10 vulnerabilities and CWE/SANS-Top25 Programming Errors during coding, the developer can more quickly address the issue, learn from the findings, and better understand how to write secure code and/or identify the need for additional training.

 Depending on the product’s risk profile, we may also perform Peer Code Review where another senior developer, familiar with the code, secure coding practices and the expected functionality of the solution, reviews the code.

 Finally, the product teams are notified whenever vulnerabilities are identified in a third-party component so they can assess their solution to determine if the product is affected.
 If the product team chooses to upgrade or substitute the component, the bill of materials is adjusted and the new component or version is included in regular and ongoing vulnerability tracking.

 A formal system build is created on a regular basis, and the code base typically undergoes an audit using the same static application security testing tools used on the developer’s workstation during the CODE phase.
 This helps ensure that we catch issues, and provides us with another level of verification.